hasktorch/hasktorch/README.md

 A recent version of the gcc C compiler is used to build the TorcH C library.
-If gcc is already installed, you should be able to run this shell script from within the `vendor/`, directory:
+If gcc is already installed, you should be able to run this shell script from within the `vendor/` directory:

 ```
-build-torch-core.sh
+cd vendor; ./build-torch-core.sh
 ```

+On OSX the above script looks for the gcc-6 binary which needs to be installed using [homebrew](https://brew.sh/).
+On linux, this simply uses gcc.

 If successful, this builds the TH shared library and places it in the `vendor/build/` directory.
 Then build the project using stack:

 ```
 stack build